jenkinsci/micro-focus-performance-center-integration-plugin/readme.md

 6. LoadRunner Enterprise projects with Version Control enabled are not supported.

 ## Synchronize LoadRunner Enterprise With Git
-For details on how to perform this, see [Synchronize LoadRunner Enterprise With Git](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Sync_PC_with_Git.htm) in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).
+For details on how to perform this, see [Synchronize LoadRunner Enterprise with Git](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Sync_PC_with_Git.htm) in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).

 ## Run Performance Test Using LoadRunner Enterprise
 Available in version 1.1.0.
-For details on how to perform this, see [Run Performance Test Using LoadRunner Enterprise](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Run_test_using_PC.htm) in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).
+For details on how to perform this, see [Run a performance test using LoadRunner Enterprise](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Run_test_using_PC.htm) in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).

 ---
 **NOTE**

-For details on this and other LoadRunner Enterprise integrations, see the ["LoadRunner Enterprise and Git"](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Git-integration.htm) and ["LoadRunner Enterprise plugins"](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Performance-Center-Plugins.htm) topics in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).
+For details on this and other LoadRunner Enterprise integrations, see the ["LoadRunner Enterprise and Git"](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Git-integration.htm) and ["Plugins"](https://admhelp.microfocus.com/pc/en/latest/online_help/Content/PC/Performance-Center-Plugins.htm) topics in the [LoadRunner Enterprise help](https://admhelp.microfocus.com/pc).

 ---